appsmithorg/appsmith/CONTRIBUTING.md

 File your feature request through GitHub Issues using the [Feature Request](https://github.com/appsmithorg/appsmith/issues/new?assignees=Nikhil-Nandagopal&labels=&template=----feature-request.md&title=%5BFeature%5D) template.

 #### 📝 Improve the documentation
 In the process of shipping features quickly, we often forget to keep our [Documentation](https://docs.appsmith.com) up to date.
 You can help by suggesting improvements to our documentation.
-See our [Documentation Contribution Guide]()
+Read our [Documentation Contribution Guide]()

 #### 💥 Fix a bug
 We welcome contributions that help make appsmith bug free.
-Read our [Code Contribution Guide](contributions/CodeContributionsGuidelines.md)
+Read our contribution section [below](#code-contribution)

 #### ⚙️ Build a feature
 Being a horizontal platform, we have a never ending list of [feature requests](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3AEnhancement) that you can contribute to.
-Read our [Code Contribution Guide](contributions/CodeContributionsGuidelines.md)
+Read our contribution section [below](#code-contribution)

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.